wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * LTA=Lighter-than-air craft - also known as craft, it refers to other aerial objects like blimps, dirigibles, and free balloons that float.
 * Laser IRS = An inertial reference system deriving angular rate information by measuring Doppler shift between two contra-rotating light beams
-* Landing gear - the undercarriage of an aircraft, it is the structure with <a href="https://www.aeroclass.org/airplane-wheels/" target="_blank" rel="noreferrer noopener">wheels</a> that supports the plane when on the ground and is used during taxi, take-off, and landing.
+* Landing gear - the undercarriage of an aircraft, it is the structure with <a href="https://www.aeroclass.org/airplane-wheels/" target="_blank">wheels</a> that supports the plane when on the ground and is used during taxi, take-off, and landing.

 * Lateral control = The ability to make an airplane roll, or turn around its long axis, according to its pilot’s wishes
 * Level flight - The flight stage where the aircraft flies at the same altitude.